Get a free library card to:

 You are responsible for any materials checked out on your card until the card is reported lost or stolen.

 To get a replacement card, you will need to bring your photo I.D. to any branch.
-Replacement cards are $1.00.
+Replacement cards are $1.00 for adults.

 A PIN is a secret number or password that you create yourself.
 You can create your PIN either online or at any branch, with your library card.
 Your PIN should be between 4-30 letters and/or numbers.